 Regular tutor meetings, documentation of all information, formal and informal discussions, regular one-to-one student profiling, reports and tutor involvement in their form's PSHCE programme all go to create the conditions which enable this relationship to flourish.
-The TLC oversees the whole process and is the next point of contact after the tutor.
+The Head of Key Stage oversees the whole process and is the next point of contact after the tutor.